Westport Ireland – home of the Pirate Queen

 We spent a weekend in Westport and have happily been back on our Irish road trips several times.
 Finding a housesit nearby is next on our agenda so we can spend some quality time in the area as it is a place in Ireland that we would love to live in.

-- Westport – home of Ireland’s Pirate Queen
+- Westport Ireland – home of the Pirate Queen

 - Westport Ireland Travel